Linking the brightest stellar streams with the accretion history of Milky Way-like galaxies: Properties of satellite progenitors

 The fifth column of Table~\ref{tab:Satellite properties} indicates whether the BSPs have survived to the present-day or not.
-Interestingly $\sim 37\%$ of them can still be identified at $z=0$.
-The bottom panel of Figure ~\ref{fig:triple} seems to suggest that, typically, surviving BSPs have crossed $R_{\rm vir}$ at later times than their disrupted counterparts (see e.g. the blue and red line in the last panel of Figure \ref{fig:triple} for an example of a surviving and destroyed satellite, respectively).
-Indeed, we find that the mean $t_{\rm infall}$ for the surviving and disrupted BSPs are 4.8 Gyr and 6.8 Gyr, respectively.

-In this context is worth taking into account the results of \citet{10.1093/mnras/staa2221}, who analyzed the Auriga simulations to examine the build-up of the MW's stellar halo.
+The surviving BSPs are those satellites that are still identified by the Subfind routine, at z=0, as an independent subhalo from the main host halo.
+Interestingly $\sim 34\%$ of the BSPs can still be identified at $z=0$ as an independent subhalo.
+The bottom panel of Figure \ref{fig:triple} seems to suggest that, typically, surviving BSPs have crossed $R_{\rm vir}$ at later times than their disrupted counterparts (see e.g. the blue and red line in the last panel of Figure \ref{fig:triple} for an example of a surviving and destroyed satellite, respectively).
+Indeed, we find that the mean $t_{\rm infall}$ for the surviving and disrupted BSPs are 5.1 Gyr and 6.7 Gyr, respectively.
+In this context is worth taking into account the results of \citet[][hereafter F20]{10.1093/mnras/staa2221}, who analyzed the Auriga simulations to examine the build-up of the MW's stellar halo.
 Their analysis focused on the comparison between the properties of the surviving and destroyed dwarf galaxies that are accreted by these halos over cosmic time.
 However, they did not explore the correlation between these accretion events and the low surface brightness substructure left behind.
-This study showed that on average, destroyed dwarfs have early infall times, $t_{\rm infall} \gtrsim 7.5$ Gyr, whereas the majority of dwarfs accreted at $t_{\rm infall} < 4$ Gyr survive to the present day.
+F20 showed that, on average, destroyed dwarfs have early infall times, $t_{\rm infall} \gtrsim 7.5$ Gyr, whereas the majority of dwarfs accreted at $t_{\rm infall} < 4$ Gyr survive to the present day, in agreement with what we find for the BSPs.
 Moreover, they also find a dependence between survivability, $t_{\rm infall}$, and satellite mass at infall.
 For surviving satellites, the typical $t_{\rm infall}$ are $\sim 8$ Gyr and $\sim 4$ Gyr for satellites with infall stellar masses of $10^6~M_{\odot}$ and $10^9~M_{\odot}$, respectively.
 Instead, for disrupted satellites, the infall times are $\sim 11.5$ and $\sim 9$ Gyr for infall stellar masses of $10^6~M_{\odot}$ and $10^9~M_{\odot}$, respectively.
-In Section~\ref{sec:mass} we explore the relation between BSPs $t_{\rm infall}$ and infall mass.
+Interestingly, one could naively expect the brightest LSB feature to be associated with the most massive accretion event a galaxy has recently experienced.
+However, as we will discuss later in Section~\ref{sec:mass}, the correlation between satellite infall mass and survivability rate discussed in F20, translates into BSPs not necessarily being the most significant mass contributors to the present-day accreted stellar halos mass distribution.